It can be complicated to understand the benefits and effects of radiation.

 What is radiation?

-Simply put, radiation is the energy emitted by an object, and it’s all around us.
+Simply put, radiation is the energy emitted by an object in the form of electromagnetic waves or particles, and it’s all around us.

-The amount of radiation exposure a person receives depends on a variety of reasons.
+The amount of radiation exposure a person receives depends on many variables.

 How is radiation measured?